AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 In many cases, when we are writing a for loop, it has something to do with traversing an array.
 In C, this is a classic location for off-by-one errors.
-Lets see an example in action:
+Let's see an example in action:

 .. code:: c